zeshanrajput/cookbook/memory-bank/progress.md

 - [ ] Dal Makhani (Made once or twice.
 Went well.)

 ## Soups & Stews
 - [ ] My take on a "medieval" stew (Made a few times.
-Want to work on getting a more 'stew' and less 'soup' consistency.)
+Reworked to include dried mushrooms to boost umami and create a "meaty" flavor without adding purines.
+Untested.)
 - [ ] Cha Cha's White Chicken Chili (Modified) (Made many times.
 Great to have in the soup/stew rotation.)
 - [ ] Easy Butter Chicken Soup (Made: 0)